Empathy

 Dig deeper with Sebastian →

 Singer found instead that empathy activates pain circuitry, whereas compassion activates reward circuitry.
-This discovery makes sense of the opposing behavioral effects of compassion and empathy.
+This discovery, as we discuss below, makes sense of the opposing behavioral effects of compassion and empathy.

-Schwartz reports neuroscientific evidence distinguishing empathy from compassion at the level of brain circuitry, with significant consequences for clinical models that rely on the therapist's sustained affective resonance.
+Schwartz introduces neuroscientific evidence distinguishing empathy from compassion at the level of brain circuitry, with significant clinical implications for IFS practice.

 Schwartz, Richard C, Internal Family Systems Therapy, 1995thesis